SC-SGS/microtrafficsim/README.md

 ```shell
 ./gradlew :examples:mapviewer_segmentbased:run -Dexec.args="<path to OSM-XML file>"
 ```
 for the segment based version.
-In the `master`-branch, the tile-based version is not fully implemented yet.
-An experimental (functioning) version can be found in the branch `wip/visualizaton`.

 ## Please Note
 This software is still in an experimental state.
-Due to a few deadlines the documentation is sparse and will be provided later, expect it after the 18.06.
+Due to a few deadlines, the documentation is sparse and will be provided later, expect it after the 18.06.